• Skip to primary navigation

 Images shot with Super-Takumar 28mm f3.5

-Today I listened to the episode with Steve-O, who I guess is best known for his time on Jackass.
+I listened to a podcast recently with Steve-O on it, who I guess is best known for his time on Jackass.

-Based on not knowing what he’d been doing since those halcyon days of stapling his balls to his leg and whatnot, I was imagining this podcast would be three hours of dude-ish crudeness.
+Based on not knowing what he’d been doing since those halcyon days of stapling his balls to his leg and whatnot, I was imagining this podcast would be a couple of hours of dude-ish crudeness.

 Steve-O’s stuff on Jackass was always a little bit too much for me, and I thought I might not make it all the way through this episode.